About fraadmin

 The Great Rake Debate

-(from Golfdom Magazine, August ©2009, all rights reserved) by Forrest Richardson, ASGCA In or out?
+(from Golfdom Magazine, all rights reserved) by Forrest Richardson, ASGCA In or out?
 That has been the basic question even since bunker rakes came into popularity about 70 years ago.
 However, there is the partially-in and partially-out option.
 My term for this is the "Propped Position" which, I admit, sounds like something you might find on the pages of The Joy of Sex.
 Enough.
 Now that I have your attention, let's get back to bunker rakes and some basic physics.
-Besides the details of the tines, length of shaft, and grip design, where to place the bunker rake has [...]
+Besides the details of the tines, length of shaft, and grip design, where to place the bunker rake has been [...]

-The Great Rake Debate2019-06-19T16:36:11+00:00
+The Great Rake Debate2024-11-21T04:16:55+00:00

 Lose Weight: Reduce Costs